 I also put together a freezer cooking pork loin ebook.
 It includes all the recipes listed above with side dish ideas, a shopping list, and tips and tricks to help you with your freezer cooking session.

 All of this in one printable pdf you can download.
-You can purchase it below, just click the buy now button.
+You can find out more about it here.

 I hope this was helpful in showing you just how easy it is to cut your own pork chops and roast from a pork loin.
 I know over the years it has surely saved us lots of money.